 The storage or continuous parking of: 1) trucks having a rated capacity of one and one-half (11/2) tons or greater, or trailers intended to be pulled thereby; or 2) motorized construction, excavation or other equipment having a weight of two and one-half (21/2) tons or greater, shall not be permitted in any residential zone except when located on a lot during the construction of a primary dwelling thereon.

-D
+A. Definitions: For the purpose of this section, the following shall be used as definitions:

+COMMERCIAL VEHICLE: A commercial vehicle is defined as truck tractors, motor trucks, semi-trailers, or combinations of them, where the manufacturer’s gross vehicle weight rating is 26,000 pounds or more, with or without business markings.

+EQUIPMENT: Any machinery that by design or purpose is that other than a motorized vehicle.

+B. Prohibited and limited uses:

+1. Unattended parking of commercial vehicles or equipment are not permitted on the street or within any public right of way.

+2. Equipment requiring the use of commercial vehicles for transport, generally over 14,000 pounds, such as trailers or semi-trailers are not permitted for parking or storage within residential zones.

+3. Parking of Commercial vehicles in residential only zones shall be limited to (1) per lot, providing there is adequate property to do so safely.

+C. Permitted uses, the continuous parking of commercial vehicles and equipment on residential property within the city shall be allowed providing the following:

+1. Must be maintained in operating condition, be current on registration and insurance, as required by law.

+2. The parking of vehicles or equipment shall not hinder visibility for vehicle or pedestrian traffic.
+Clear view areas for corners, streets and sidewalks must be maintained.

+3. Be placed on a prepared surface (gravel, concrete, etc.) as to prevent any track-out (mud or debris) onto any city or neighboring property.

+4. All applicable nuisance laws shall be maintained.

+D. The provisions of the section shall not allow for the accumulation of junk and unsightly items.

-B E. The provisions of this section shall not be construed to prohibit the owner/occupant of a lot containing a dwelling from parking his/her recreation vehicle on the lot, .
+B E. The provisions of this section shall not be construed to prohibit the owner/occupant of a lot containing a dwelling from parking his/her recreation vehicle on the lot, providing the sections on safe parking, placement and visibility are maintained.
 (Ord.
 99-7-13-5, 7-13-1999)

 Passed and duly adopted this day of , 2021.